-These principles are interpreted and explained in detailed reward policies and procedures which govern specific areas of reward and support the practical operation of the Remuneration Policy.
+These principles are reflected in detailed reward policies and procedures which govern specific areas of reward and support the practical operation of the Remuneration Policy.

 These policies and procedures reinforce the alignment between business strategy, risk profile and remuneration and provide a framework for understanding and implementing the Group's remuneration structure.
-The objective of the Remuneration Policy is to align individual reward with the Group's performance, the interests of its shareholders and a prudent approach to risk management.